 June 1, 2020 – Protests continue

 Protests continue, with looting.
 This isn’t about George Floyd or BLM anymore, it’s been co-opted into something else.
 Renton and Kirkland are suggesting city-wide closures at 1 PM today.
 Alderwood and Lynnwood Malls are closed after Southcenter Mall was targeted this morning.
 Cops are beating protestors and journalists but are leaving the looters to their own devices.
-This evening, Trump tried to declare martial law by using threatening to send the US military to every city where rioting is out of control, using the Insurrection Act as his legal stance.
-But according to the Posse Comitatus Act, governors need to invite that level of federal assistance to their state.
+Trump tried to declare martial law by threatening to send the US military to every city where rioting is out of control under the Insurrection Act.
+But under the Posse Comitatus Act, governors need to invite federal assistance to their state.
 It cannot be forced upon them.

 June 5, 2020 – BLM Plaza in DC

-The Pentagon and the Mayor of DC are bucking Trump to disarm military personnel in DC, many of whom do not have identifying insignia on their uniforms.
-The Mayor renames a 2 block section of 16th Ave “Black Lives Matters Plaza” and paints huge yellow lettering on the pavement leading up to the White House.
+The Pentagon and the Mayor of DC are asking Trump to disarm military personnel in DC, many of whom do not have identifying insignia on their uniforms.
+The Mayor renames a 2 block section of 16th Ave “Black Lives Matters Plaza” and commissions the painting of huge yellow lettering on the pavement leading up to the White House.
 The White House and grounds are now surrounded by an 8′ tall metal mesh fence, behind a 3′ tall barricade which is behind a concrete barrier.

-I’ve had crying jags several days this week and gained 3 pounds overnight, which I attribute to elevated cortisol levels from near-continuous meltdowns.
-Insomnia last night means that mental fatigue rules my day today.
+I’ve had crying jags several days this week, probably from the mental fatigue resulting from continued insomnia.
 I hope to finish a project this weekend.
 Any project will do…

 June 7, 2020 – Protests go global

-Protests continue and have now gone global, in spite of the pandemic.
+Floyd / BLM protests have now gone global in spite of the pandemic.
 Local protests continue to be more peaceful as curfews lift and the protesters police their own against looters.
 Teargas is now banned in Seattle.
 Elsewhere, officers are now being charged with assault for using excessive force resulting in broken bones and stitched up heads.

-Trump withdraws the National Guard from downtown DC, some think he was bullied by the Black Female Mayor, but the official reasoning is based on fewer-than-expected numbers of protesters (one million were expected, about 10,000 showed up).
-Protests have not diminished but I guess he’s feeling safer behind his wall now.
+Trump withdraws the National Guard from downtown DC, citing a fewer-than-expected numbers of protesters (one million were expected but only 10,000 showed up).
 The question about the ‘secret police’ remains unanswered.
 It is rumored that some of the military units were actually civilian militias (i.e. Proud Boys and their ilk), although we will probably never know.

-And now, years after Colin Kaepernick took a knee in 2016, the NFL apologizes to its players and now allows them to kneel during the national anthem.
+Today, after Colin Kaepernick first took a knee in 2016, the NFL apologizes to its players and allows them to kneel during the national anthem.
 I can only hope that this maelstrom of actions leads to lasting and meaningful change.
 “The Best Things White People Can Do Is Listen.”

 June 8, 2020 – Protests continue

-I should be recording more about the most tumultuous times we have had since the 1960’s, but the news cycle is so fast that it’s been difficult and stressful to absorb all of it.
+These are the most tumultuous times since the 1960’s.
 We are now into 9 days of daily protests.
 Demonstrations cover much of the city, stretching even to Northgate.
 There are growing concerns about COVID-19 spikes (which is one of the reasons that tear gas has been banned here).
 We’ll see what next week’s numbers reflect.